nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-extension-model.md

 Simply let your extension JAR proclaim that it provides implementations of `org.junit.jupiter.api.extension.Extension` and Jupiter picks it up.

 Almost...
 Automatic registration is turned off by default, so you first need to [configure Jupiter](https://junit.org/junit5/docs/current/user-guide/#running-tests-config-params) to auto-detect extensions by setting `junit.jupiter.extensions.autodetection.enabled` to `true`.
-While your at it, consider requiring explicit activation for your extension with your own parameter (you can query it with the store's `getConfigurationParameter` method).
+While you're at it, consider requiring explicit activation for your extension with your own parameter (you can query it with the store's `getConfigurationParameter` method).
 This way you can use your extension JAR without all global extensions being registered all the time.

 ### Custom Annotations

-The JUnit Jupiter API is driven by annotations and the engine does a little extra work when it checks for their presence: It not only looks for annotations on classes, methods and parameters but also *on other annotations*.
+The JUnit Jupiter API is driven by annotations, and the engine does a little extra work when it checks for their presence: it looks for annotations not only on classes, methods and parameters but also *on other annotations*.
 And it treats everything it finds as if it were immediately present on the examined element.
 Annotating annotations is possible with so-called [meta-annotations](https://en.wikibooks.org/wiki/Java_Programming/Annotations/Meta-Annotations) and the cool thing is, all JUnit annotations are totally meta.